Amazon Marketplace

 MF (Merchant Fulfilled) means the seller manages shipping logistics themselves instead of using Amazon's FBA.
 MF sellers have more cost control but also more operational responsibility.
 Success rates and customer satisfaction are often lower than with FBA.

-Open term pageMOA
+Open glossary pageMOA

 Manufacturers on Amazon Policy